figbat/pkce-client/README.md

 1. Creates a random string called the `code verifier`
 2. Hashes the `code verifier` creating a value called the `code challenge`
-3. Builds an authorization URL which includes:
-    a.
-OIDC Client ID
-    b. a list of request scopes
-    c. a redirect uri
-    d. a randomly generated state value
-    e. the `code challenge`
-    f. a response type set to `code` to indicate that we're using the authorization code flow
+3. Builds an authorization URL which includes: a.)
+OIDC Client ID b.)
+List of request scopes c.)
+Redirect uri d.)
+Randomly generated state value e.)
+The `code challenge` f.)
+Response type set to `code` to indicate that we're using the authorization code flow
 4. Launches a browser with the authorization URL, at which point you will authenticate
 5. Receives the redirect from the authorization url, which includes a `code`
-6. Calls the `token` endpoint with:
-    a. grant type set to `authorization code`
-    b. a redirect uri that must match the one used in the authorization step
-    c.
-OIDC Client ID
+6. Calls the `token` endpoint with: a.)
+Grant type set to `authorization code` b.)
+Redirect uri that must match the one used in the authorization step c.)
+OIDC Client ID d.)
+The `code` e.)
+The `code verifier` from earlier
-    d. the `code`
-    e. the `code verifier` from earlier
 7. Displays the tokens returned from the `token` endpoint
 8. Uses the returned access token to call the `userinfo` endpoint